mono-opera / mono-drama for singer / actor

-Disoriented, he lacks mental and physical coordination - he skips abruptly from subject to unrelated subject, whistling and babbling as he stumbles and chatters.
-Physical manifestations of his disease include tremors, twitches, epilepsy -like seizures, an ‘awkward gait’, slurred (to virtually unintelligible) speech and violent explosive temper tantrums.
+Disoriented, he lacks mental and physical coordination - he skips abruptly from subject to unrelated subject, babbling and mumbling as he stumbles and chatters.
+Physical manifestations of his disease include tremors, twitches, ticks, epilepsy - like seizures, an ‘awkward gait’, slurred (to virtually unintelligible) speech and violent explosive temper tantrums.

 Rather than roots in traditional opera and music theatre, THE END OF AL CAPONE is far more influenced by the surreal, dada, abstract and expressionistic works of Marcel Duchamp, Samuel Beckett, Franz Kafka, Tristan Tzara, Luigi Pirandello, August Strindberg, Alfred Jarre, John Cage, Luciano Berio, Peter Maxwell Davies, Fritz Lang, etc.

 Vincent (and Theo) van GoghScott Joplin, Charles Baudelaire, Franz Schubert, Robert Schumann,